-- A. Program objectives: Students in Phase I begin to develop skills to identify significant research problems in anthropology.
-Students develop a specific area of expertise, build broad knowledge, and develop skills as researcher. - B. Phase I supervisor and committee: Each student must have a faculty supervisor, selected by mutual agreement between the student and the faculty member.
+A. Program objectives: Students in Phase I begin to develop skills to identify significant research problems in anthropology.
+Students develop a specific area of expertise, build broad knowledge, and develop skills as researcher.

+B. Phase I supervisor and committee: Each student must have a faculty supervisor, selected by mutual agreement between the student and the faculty member.
 If an advisor is not arranged prior to the student's arrival on campus, the approach faculty will assign a temporary advisor at the start of the first semester.
 Students should then arrange for their Phase I supervisor (which could be the temporary advisor, or someone else) before the middle of the first semester.
 The supervisor helps the student develop an appropriate Plan of Study (POS) and prepare a publishable paper of original research.
 The faculty supervisor must be a member in good standing of the Anthropology Graduate Faculty.
-By the end of the first semester, the student selects another two faculty members to serve on the MA committee, although a committee may be optional in some approaches. - C. Plan of Study ("POS"): By the end of the second semester, the student, in close consultation with their Phase I supervisor, develops a POS for the PhD considering the Phase I course requirements (listed in section IV.D below), the student's chosen curricular tracks, and the master's paper requirement (Section IV.E).
-The PhD POS must be completed before one can be created for the MIP (this is an Office of Graduate Education issue).
-In accordance with Graduate

-College policies, the MIP POS must include at least 30 hours (which may consist of formal courses as well as independent study hours).
+By the end of the first semester, the student selects another two faculty members to serve on the MA committee, although a committee may be optional in some approaches.
+The student files the Committee Formation form\\\ for the MA committee with the Academic Success Specialist.

+C. Plan of Study ("POS"): By the end of the second semester, the student, in close consultation with their Phase I supervisor, develops a POS for the PhD considering the Phase I course requirements (listed in section IV.D below), the student's chosen curricular tracks, and the master's paper requirement (Section IV.E).
+This document is filed online with Grad Ed; it is called an "Interactive Plan of Study" (iPOS).
+To satisfy a counterintuitive ASU requirement, the PhD POS must be completed before one can be created for the MIP (this is an Office of Graduate Education issue that SHESC cannot change).
+In accordance with Graduate College policies, the MIP POS must include at least 30 hours (which may consist of formal courses as well as independent study hours).
 The POS is formally filed with the Graduate College and must be approved by the student's Phase I supervisor.
 Subsequent changes to the POS may be made by filing appropriate paperwork with the Office of Graduate Education, and must be approved by the student's Phase I supervisor.